t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ~~~~
 {: #fig7 title="Security architectures in different security profiles."}

 In "SecProf_1", management mechanisms for the distributed assignment and management of keying materials is required.
 Since this is a very simple use case, access control to the formed security domain can be enabled by means of a common secret known to all devices.
 In the next security suite (SecProf_2), a central device can assume key management responsibilities and handle the
 access to the network.
 The last two security suites (SecProf_3 and SecProf_4) further allow for the management of devices or some operational keying materials from the backend.
 Identity and public-key management can be realized by means of a public-key infrastructure or a more decentralized solution based on block-chain.

 ## Security Model {#sec6-3}

 While some applications might involve very resource-constrained things such as, e.g., a humidity, pollution sensor, other applications might target more powerful devices aimed at more exposed applications.
 Security parameters such as keying materials, certificates, etc must be protected in the thing, for example by means of tamper-resistant hardware.
 Keys may be shared across a thing's networking stack to provide authenticity and confidentiality in each networking layer.
 This would minimize the number of key establishment/agreement handshake and incurs less overhead for constrained thing.
 While more advance applications may require key separation at different networking layers, and possibly process separation and sandboxing to isolate one application from another.
 In this sense, this section reflects the fact that different applications require different sets of security mechanisms.
-A very important requirement refers to the protection of application related parameters, data, and algorithms running on a smart object that should be proteced from extraction or manipulation.
+A very important requirement refers to the protection of application related parameters, data, and algorithms running on a smart object that should be protected from extraction or manipulation.

 ~~~~
            +---------------------------------------------------------+